schoelvi/gdv-SoSe2022-abgaben/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-Before using our project, please make sure you have downloaded and installed all the following softwares:
+Before using our project, please make sure you have downloaded and installed all the following software:
 * Python 3 (version 3.10.2)
 * pip (version 19.3 or newer)
 * OpenCV (version 4.5.5.62 or newer)